puppetlabs/puppet-docs/source/puppet/4.5/reference/subsystem_agent_master_comm.markdown

 4. If the agent has reached this step, it has never requested a certificate, so request one now.
 (Unverified PUT request to `/puppet-ca/v1/certificate_request/<NAME>`.)
 5. Return to the first step of this section, in case the master has autosign enabled; if it doesn't, the agent will end up bailing at step 2.

-## Request Node Object and Switch Environments
+## Request node object and switch environments

 1. Do a GET request to `/puppet/v3/node/<NAME>`.
     * If successful, read the environment from the node object.